-Hong Kong protesters: Desperation led to legislature attack
+‘Desperate:’ Hong Kong protesters detail legislature assault

 Nick wanted to stay and occupy the council chambers.
 Other protesters had started building barricades and stockpiling food, preparing for a prolonged battle with police.

 But there were too few of them.
 In the chamber, the protesters voted to leave.
-Chan headed outside to keep watch for officers.
+Chan headed outside to keep watch.
 Nick ran from room to room looking for protesters, yelling at them, “police are coming, don’t be left behind!”

 They fled the ransacked building as police closed in and caught a minibus across Hong Kong’s harbor.
 Some found rooms in a hostel, while others headed home.